jaddison/django-simple-elasticsearch/docs/usage.rst

 TODO:

 * add examples for more complex data situations
-* add examples of using :code:`ElasticsearchForm` to derive your own search forms
 * add examples of using :code:`es_manage` management command options
 * add examples/scenarios when to use :code:`post_indices_create` and :code:`post_indices_rebuild` signals (ie. adding percolators to new indices)